PaddiM8/elk/docs/other/shell-customisation.md

 The completions will then automatically be loaded when a program with the same name as the file is used.
 In order for this to work, `cli::registerForCompletion` needs to be invoked in the file as well.
+The built-in completions can be found [in the repository](https://github.com/PaddiM8/elk/tree/main/src/Resources/Completions).

 Below is a trimmed down example of the custom completions for `git`: